Who or what are we?

 Regarding the Big Bang, if I accept the idea that I’m a random byproduct of a “Big Bang”, an accidental cosmic explosion that just happened to produce all the necessary ingredients for life to evolve, don’t I remain an accidental creation subject to continuous random actions?
 If I continue to believe in mindless mechanical action and reaction as a basis for life, doesn’t it make me a hapless victim of fate or random benefactor of luck?
 If I continue to believe this idea when it doesn’t square with the magic and wonder of my experience, how can I love and appreciate myself for who and what I am?

 Why wouldn’t I love the idea of Awareness with the power to act in every smallest Unit of Consciousness (CU), even if it’s as rudimentary as the ability to attract, repulse or remain neutral, as in Electromagnetic Energy Units (EEUs).
-This seemingly simple idea is significant enough to contain the idea of growing complexity, spontaneous transformation, self-awareness, personality development, the creation of a Supreme or “First” Being and even the transformation of Aware Energy into a more dense form of itself (matter) marked by the idea of a Big Bang!
+This seemingly simple idea is significant enough to contain the idea of growing complexity, spontaneous transformation, self-awareness, personality development, the creation of a Supreme or “First” Being and even the transformation of Aware Energy into a more dense form of itself, which we call matter!
 This simple little idea gives me a sense of value.
 It makes all life sacred and alive!

 Get clear on what you want and believe is important.
 It helps make it real.
 And keep asking yourself, what works and makes me happy?